The story of the Virtual Classroom, part three: take this learning format to the next level by building it into a digital-first learning program

 In part one, we highlighted the need for the Virtual Classroom format to form part of a wider digital learning blend, and more recent research from Brandon Hall Group bears this out, as since the early months of the pandemic, when Virtual Classroom (VILT in the image below) and Webinar use skyrocketed, now use of tools such as social/collaboration, elearning and video learning have significantly increased too.

 Accelerated by the pandemic, the demand for digital learning continues to grow, but the dynamics have changed as we now approach the one-year mark since the start of the pandemic.
-While early on most organisations simply cleared their face-to-face training plans and focused on converting their critical courses and programmes into a digital format, now L&D teams are taking a renewed look at their learning blend and what it really means to be digital-first.
+While early on most organizations simply cleared their face-to-face training plans and focused on converting their critical courses and programs into a digital format, now L&D teams are taking a renewed look at their learning blend and what it really means to be digital-first.